Karnak (band): Hiatus

 On 16 December 2002, Abujamra wrote a message to Karnak producer Belma Ikeda which she forwarded to the largest e-mail based discussion list about the band.
 The content of the message stunned the fans: it explained that the band felt that a cycle was finished, so they were stopping their activities.
 Their two scheduled shows for the following week would be their last.
 The concerts were converted into a celebration of the band's existence, and included all Karnak members and ex-members, totaling almost twenty people on stage.

 The next year, 2003, a two-disc compilation of "pirate" live recordings was officially released, under the name Os Piratas do Karnak (The pirates of Karnak).

-Returning to activities
+Resuming activities

 Although Abujamra confirmed that Karnak was finished, it has performed at least once a year since 2003, usually in SESC Pompéia, a culture complex located in São Paulo.
 In one of these seasonal performances, in 2006, Abujamra announced that the band was resuming its activities.
 He attributed their pause, humorously or not, to his uncertainty on whether or not he would survive gastric bypass surgery.
 He promised that the band would record a new album with new original songs.

-Karnak can be seen now giving concerts in the city of São Paulo and sometimes in other nearby cities.
-The lineup changes constantly from one gig to another, except for the "golden members", who are present at almost every show.
+Karnak could then be seen playing concerts in the city of São Paulo and sometimes in other nearby cities.
+The lineup frequently changed from one gig to another, save from Abujamra, Hori, Bowie, Stolarski and Cabello, who at that point were considered "the golden members".